 1. If we paid supported employment hire fee and job was lost, can we re-authorize for an additional hire fee?

-The counselor may authorize another $1,400 if the consumer was receiving appropriate supports and follow-up by the vendor and, indeed, the employer changed their mind.
+The counselor may authorize another $1,500 if the consumer was receiving appropriate supports and follow-up by the service provider and, indeed, the employer changed their mind.
 This should not be a common occurrence.
 Discussion to verify this with the consumer and approval by your supervisor is recommended.
-(Reviewed: 06/2014)
+(Reviewed: 11/2017)

 2. I have a consumer in SE who did not get placed in 60 days per the tech specs in the contract.
 Now what do I do?

 [Opinion of DVR Policy Analyst] - The Supported Employment technical specifications do not require the consumer to be placed in 60 days - the specs state "Job Development services are delivered per the Employment and Support Plan.
 The Plan is to be reviewed and revised every 60 days at a team meeting."
 A meeting should occur with the consumer and vendor to determine next steps and whether different job search strategies are needed.
 (Reviewed: 06/2014)

 3. Under what circumstances will DVR pay for a second hire?

 [Opinion of DVR Policy Analyst] - This is a judgment call.
 Payment of a second hire fee should be considered if the consumer had two different jobs planned at the outset.
 If the consumer lost the first placement and that was outside the control of the provider, they could be provided an additional hire fee to assist the consumer in finding a new position.
 It is recommended that you consult with your supervisor.
 (Updated: 07/2015)

 4. Do we pay for job development if the service provider did not participate significantly in obtaining the placement?